 - 10 Days in Africa– All about the continent of Africa you can travel by air, car, or foot.
 You’ll know the countries in Africa in no time after playing this one a few times.

 We make our own games as well.

-Ethan, our oldest, made a Truth about New York game a few years ago which plays like Monopoly only you can build parks and monuments instead of hotels and houses among other things.
+Ethan, our oldest, made a Truth about New York game in late middle school which plays like Monopoly only you can build parks and monuments instead of hotels and houses among other things.